-The Company has executed limited liability agreements with the Company's outside directors and outside members of the Audit & Supervisory Board, limiting the respective liability for damages of these individuals per Article 423.1 of the Companies Act to the minimum limit of liability as provided in Article 425.1 of the Companies Act.
+The Company has executed limited liability agreements with the Company's outside directors and outside members of the Audit & Supervisory Board, an overview of which follows.

+Outside directors shall be liable for compensation of damages to the Company at the minimum limit of liability as provided in Article 425.1 of the Companies Act when negligence of duties results in damage to the Company, but said outside director has acted in good faith and without gross negligence in the execution of their duties.